ctechfilmuniversity/lecture_ss23_academic_methodologies/docs/03_slides/am_ss23_07_slides.md

 * Set yourself a time frame

 --
-* Decide on the type of search
+* Decide on the type of search, e.g.
-    * Stay on track of certain keywords, for example --
+    * broad vs. deep?
-* Be disciplined with the type of search
+    * with certain keyword(s)
 --
+* Be disciplined with the search

+--
-* Follow a setup
+* Have a setup
-    * Which papers to save,
+    * Which papers to save?
-    * How, where and under which name to save papers,
+    * How, where and under which name to save papers?
-    * How to come back to the paper (assign a prioritization?!)
+    * How to come back to the paper (assign a prioritization?!)?

 ???
 .task[COMMENT:]